 You, me, and the citizens of this country carry a special burden in 2017.
 We have to do what our president has not.
 We have to uphold America’s values.
 We have to do what he will not.
 We have to defend our Constitution.
 We have to remember our kids are watching.
 We have to show the world America is still a beacon of light.

 Joined together, we are more than 300 million strong.
 Joined together, we will win this battle for our soul.
 Because if there’s one thing I know about the American people, it’s this: When it has mattered most, they have never let this nation down.

 Heather Heyer posted on Facebook shortly before being murdered by a radical extremist in Charlottesville, VA last weekend, “If you’re not outraged you’re not paying attention.”
 I’d like to paraphrase her words:

 If you’re not scared you’re not paying attention

 Look at this image.
 This photo was not taken in Germany in 1941.
 This picture was taken at Madison Square Garden in 1934.

-One of the talking points you often hear from these radical bigots is “Free Speech.”
+One of the rallying cries you often hear from these people who tend to label themselves as patriots (and even Christians) is “Free Speech.”
 It’s All-American, right?

 Wrong!
-What they mean by “free speech” is the right to spout their hateful comments without being shouted down by counter protesters.
+What they mean by “free speech” is the desire to spout their hateful comments without being shouted down and told to shut up.
 You can often hear them rail against the AntiFa groups (anti-fascist).
 These counter protesters frequently show up at rallies organized by hate groups, and shout them down.

 And that is exactly what happened in Boston this past weekend.
 And it’s what happened in Charlottesville last weekend, when Heather was killed by a protester using his car as a weapon to quiet the counter protesters.